Rote-Beete/juntagrico-docker/README.md

 # Juntagrico Docker Container

-This container includes [juntagrico](https://github.com/juntagrico)/[juntagrico](https://github.com/juntagrico/juntagrico), a management platform for community gardens and vegetable cooperatives.
+Juntagrico is a management platform for community gardens and vegetable cooperatives.
+It is developed in [juntagrico](https://github.com/juntagrico)/[juntagrico](https://github.com/juntagrico/juntagrico).

 ## Build status